davidmoten/viem/README.md

 ## Testing
 The above algorithm has been implemented in Java (for reuse) and has been tested over a number of scenarios visible in [SystemTest.java](src/test/java/com/github/davidmoten/viem2/SystemTest.java).

+## Test cases
+We use the following notation to represent an EntityState:

+    N KV KV KV ...

+For example:

+    1 A1 B2 C3

+The first item is the metadata and for our test cases will be a timestamp (integer).
+The following items are the identifiers of the EntityState: A=1, B=2, C=3.

+Now we are going to run through some test cases and you will probably get the hang of why this is a reasonably tricky thing to get right

+### Metadata update only

+System:
+1 A1

+New:
+2 A1

+System after:
+2 A1

+Rationale:
+This corresponds to an update of the metadata only for a vessel.

+### Metadata update only, stale

+System:
+2 A1

+New:
+1 A1

+System after:
+2 A1

+Rationale:
+The metadata does not change because the new EntityState is superseded by existing.

+### New entity

+System:
+1 A1

+New:
+2 A2

+System after:
+1 A1
+2 A2

+Rationale:
+There are no matches in the System for the new record so a new entity is created.

+### Identifier conflict, conflict keys weaker than common keys, new supersedes

+System:
+1 A1 B1

+New:
+2 A1 B2

+System after:
+2 A1 B2

+Rationale:

+### Identifier conflict, conflict keys stronger than common keys, new supersedes

+System:
+1 A1 B1

+New:
+2 A2 B1

+System after:
+1 A1
+2 A2 B1

+Rationale:

+### Merge many

+System:
+1 A1 B1
+2 C1 D1
+3 E1 F1

+New:
+4 A1 D1 F1

+System after:
+4 A1 B1 C1 D1 E1 F1

+Rationale:

 ## Using this algorithm
 The algorithm has been abstracted substantially.
 You will need to make an implementation of [`System`](src/main/java/com/github/davidmoten/viem/System.java).
 The `System` class has a default method that implements the algorithm above and mutates or returns a new `System` on arrival of a new `EntityState`.
 The use of immutability, data structures and lookup is largely up to you (`System.merge` method may return the same System or a new one).